Therapy that helps you work with what you avoid

 -

 Yes.
 I’m a trained psychodynamic psychotherapist with over 8 years of clinical experience.
-My professional membership is with the BACP.
+My professional membership and accreditation is with the BACP.

 I provide safe, ethical, and confidential online therapy sessions.
 My training ensures you’re working with a qualified, experienced therapist who understands both the art and science of mental health and the lived experience of psychological problems and what it ultimately means to be human and/or sane in an insane world!